-According to Lindy Loughran, marketing and recruitment specialist for the University of Waterloo’s Faculty of Science, the key is to put time into figuring out where your passions and interests lie.
+According to Lindy Loughran, a former marketing and recruitment specialist for the University of Waterloo’s Faculty of Science, the key is to put time into figuring out where your passions and interests lie.

 “University is your opportunity for you to become you, not just in your classes but in everything,” Lindy says.
 “As you start to discover more about yourself and what you’re passionate about, you’ll learn how to apply that to science.”

 But given that science is such a broad field, how does she guide students with some very big decisions to make?

 “It really depends on where they’re coming from,” says Lindy.
 “Some students haven’t discovered their passion for certain subjects at that stage.
 With those students, we start off with, ‘What do you find interesting?’
 Others have an idea in their head of what career they want, and are searching for the best path to an identifiable career such as a ‘doctor’ or ‘optometrist.’